mridoni/gix/doc/gixsql.md

 	- ODBC
 	- Dynamically selected (based on a "connection string" supplied to the driver)
 	- Dynamically selected (based on the GIXSQL_DB_MODE environment variable)
 - **Preprocess COPY files**: if set to "Yes" all copy files (not only those in EXEC SQL INCLUDE sections) will be parsed by the ESQL preprocessor.
-This is useful when you have copy files containing code that include EXEC SQL statements.
+This is useful when you have copy files containing code that includes EXEC SQL statements.
-- **Use anonymous parameters**: if set to "Yes", parameters in SQL statments will be represented as "?", otherwire a numeric indicator (i.e "$1") will be used.
+- **Use anonymous parameters**: if set to "Yes", parameters in SQL statments will be represented as "?", otherwise a numeric indicator (i.e "$1") will be used.
 - **Emit static calls**: if set to "Yes", the calls to the gixsql library functions will be emitted as static.
 This should be normally set to "Yes".

 ### Connecting to a database from COBOL